Cabot 36: Closing

 In an attempt to diversify, the company had plans to do a 30-foot version of the boat, and molds had been done (and a few lay-ups) for the 41-foot Cape Islander fishing vessel.
 But these and other ventures into commercial applications of fiberglass could not save the company.
 Devco closed the operation in July 1978 after 49 boats, some as kits, had been completed.

 The molds then languished for years in Nova Scotia fields, occasionally being visited by sailors who yearned to have their own Cabot 36.
 Rumors sometimes spread that a new company had been formed to bring her back, but nothing materialized.

 Eventually, Brian Smyth, engineer and chief technical wizard with Yachtsmiths International, heard of their survival, but it wasn’t until 2002 that he fell in love with a Cabot 36, moored next to him in the Bahamas.
 On his return home, he and a partner went in search of the molds and plans were laid for a new line of production.

-Most of the original fleet still sail the world, and you can connect with current and past owners of this boat which gained a reputation for toughness, sea-kindly sailing and comfort in long passages.
+Most of the original fleet remains in operation worldwide.
+Owners and former owners maintain contact through established networks.
+The vessel developed a reputation for durability, seaworthiness, and comfort during extended voyages.